niiloArction/surface-chart-comparison/README.md

 #### Appending surface chart

-- **LightningChart JS officially enables real-time refreshing surface data visualization**.
+- **LightningChart JS officially enables real-time appending surface data visualization**.
 From the performance results of older data visualization tools, it can be seen that they are simply not efficient enough with CPU usage to allow this kind of applications.

 **Why is this?**